kuzzleio/kuzzle-device-manager/doc/2/concepts/measures-ingestion/index.md

 New measures can be created and added to the measure table.

-If these measures are present in the device or device, then they must also be added to them.
+If these measures are present in the device, then they must also be added to it.

 - **_Example: retrieving the temperature from an API from the current position_**